city41/smaghetti/README.md

 Smaghetti is no longer worked on by me (Matt Greer).
 I would love to, but I just don't have the time anymore.
-The remaining things that Smaghetti needs are really big and hard, and the tiny pockets of free time here and there I have just don't work for that, as nuch as I have tried.
+The remaining things that Smaghetti needs are really big and hard, and the tiny pockets of free time here and there I have just don't work for that, as much as I have tried.

 If you want to pick up Smaghetti, feel free to fork this repo.
 I will be available with any questions about its codebase.